searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetSlider/readme.md

 # Facet Slider

 Renders a slider to be used with any slider facet.
-Built using [react-ranger](https://github.com/tannerlinsley/react-ranger).
+Built using <a target="_blank" rel="noopener noreferrer" href="https://github.com/tannerlinsley/react-ranger">react-ranger</a>

 ## Usage
 ```jsx